trifectatechfoundation/teach-rs/slides/B-application-programming.md

 # Unit tests

 - Tests a single function or method
+- Live in child module
 - Can test private code
-- Defined in same module as test subject

 To run: